Solve Not Enough Space to Update macOS Sonoma/Sequoia [6 Ways]

 • After you've reviewed and deleted files, remember to empty the Trash.
 It permanently removes the files from your system.

-Way 3: Uninstall Applications on macOS Sonoma
+Way 3: Uninstall Applications on macOS Sonoma/Sequoia

 • Click on the Finder icon in your dock.
 In the left sidebar, click on "Applications."